 As a Chartered Accountant and Chartered Tax Advisor I had particular interest in investigating the mismanagement of the pension fund.
-My previous experience in this area allowed me to challenge and closely scrutinize the arrangements made by both Sir Phillip Green and Dominic Chappell.
+My previous experience in this area allowed me to challenge and closely scrutinise the arrangements made by both Sir Phillip Green and Dominic Chappell.

 The Committee heard hours of oral testimony and considered thousands of pages of written evidence in the inquiry, which began when BHS crashed into administration just 13 months after the ill-advised and under-funded sale to Dominic Chappell.

 Evidence at times resembled a circular firing squad, with a series of key witnesses appearing to believe they could absolve themselves of responsibility by blaming others.
-Sir Philip Green himself adopted a scattergun approach, liberally firing blame to all angles except his own.
+Sir Philip Green himself adopted a scatter-gun approach, liberally firing blame to all angles except his own.

-It was a privilege to be a part of such an important Committee.
+It was a privilege to be part of such an important Committee.
 I hope that our findings will lead to some real changes in the way the industry conducts company sales and pension fund management.